Why did my website disappear from Google?

-It’s not the most pleasant experience, but unfortunately, this does happen quite often to web owners and bloggers that do not know any better.
+It’s not the most pleasant experience, but unfortunately, this does happen quite often to web owners and bloggers who do not know any better.

 Have you ever been tanked by Google?

-Or had a post that was performing well then (seemingly) out of nowhere you’re down to page 14?
+Or had a post performing well then (seemingly) out of nowhere, you’re down to page 14?

 It sucks, doesn’t it?

-Either way, Google sees that your blog post is not bringing any value and replaces you with a post that does.
+Either way, Google understands your post is not bringing any value and replaces you with a post that does.
 Not nice at all! 🙁